microsoft/vscode-react-native/doc/containerization.md

 1. Open Command Palette and run the following command `Remote-Containers: Open Folder in Container` to reopen your project in container
 1. Connect your device via USB and start debugging the same way as on local machine

-## Developing inside a Docker Container on macOS and Windows

-Unfortunately the above scenario doesn't work on macOS and Windows.
-Current Docker Container implementation on these OS uses Virtual Machine tools which don't support USB forwarding for mobile devices.
-So for now React Native Tools extension doesn't support React Native development on macOS and Windows inside Docker Container.
+Currently the above scenario doesn't work on macOS and Windows.
+Docker Container implementation on these OS uses Virtual Machine tools which may have problems with USB forwarding for mobile devices.